achille-martin/pyqt-crom/README.md

 Once the Android Emulator is set up and running, you can drag and drop your `.apk` to install it and run it.

-If you wish to access more Android logs, please refer to [this issue](https://github.com/achille-martin/simple-pyqt5-android-app/issues/12), which mentions tips for `adb`, the Android Debug Bridge.
+If you wish to access more Android logs, please refer to [this issue](https://github.com/achille-martin/pyqt-crom/issues/12), which mentions tips for `adb`, the Android Debug Bridge.

 [:arrow_heading_up: Back to TOP](#toc)

-<a id="app-extra-features"></a>
+<a id="app-enhancement"></a>
-## 3. Extra features for your app
+## 3. Enhancing your app

 Refer to [PyQt5 features](doc/features/pyqt5_features.md) for this section.